Tomáš Hubočan

-Tomáš Hubočan ([ˈtɔmaːʐ ˈɦubɔtʂan]; born 17 September 1985) is a Slovak professional footballer who plays as a defender for Cypriot club Karmiotissa.
+Tomáš Hubočan ([ˈtɔmaːʐ ˈɦubɔtʂan]; born 17 September 1985) is a retired Slovak professional footballer who played as a defender.

 He made his senior international debut in 2006.
 He has gone on to make 73 appearances for Slovakia, representing his nation at the UEFA Euro 2016 and the UEFA Euro 2020 tournaments.
 He retired as 9th most capped international footballer in December 2021.

 Club career

 MŠK Žilina

 Hubočan began in MŠK Žilina since his youth years, beyond the time when he was on loan in ViOn Zlaté Moravce since January 2006 until June 2006.
 After the end of loan he came back to Žilina and he worked up for one of the best defenders in Corgoň Liga.
 In the 2006–07 season, he won the league with Šošoni.

 Zenit

 Hubočan signed for Zenit on 11 February 2008 on a three-year contract for €3.8 million, the highest ever paid to a Slovak club.
-Hubočan is hoped to fill the vacancy in the center of Zenit's defense created by fellow Slovak defender Martin Škrtel being sold to Liverpool.

-As Zenit's star center-backs Ivica Križanac and Nicolas Lombaerts were still on the injured list, and defenders Kim Dong-Jin and Roman Shirokov were not quite ready to make their comebacks, Hubočan received his first taste of Champions League football against Real Madrid (at the Petrovsky stadium) on 30 September 2008.
-Only having played a total of 11 games for Zenit, it was a rude awakening as he conceded a disastrous own-goal in the 4th minute.

-Having only played in 22 league games over two seasons, Hubočan was not quite trusted by former head coaches Dick Advocaat and Anatoli Davydov.
-He finally broke through to the starting eleven in 2010 under Italian Luciano Spalletti, winning the competition for the unfamiliar left back spot over the likes of Michael Lumb and Radek Šírl.
-Spalletti rated Hubočan as a hot prospect for the future.

 On 30 September 2010, he scored his first goal for Zenit in a UEFA Europa League match against AEK Athens F.C.